Dr. Biology: This is Ask A Biologist, a program about the living world and I'm Dr. Biology.

 Dr. Biology: You're talking about today.

 Brian: Modern day, yes.
 Beekeepers now keep honeybees.
 We've domesticated honeybees.
 We've made them like cows and horses and pigs and chickens.
 They're animals that we maintain.
 What does it take to maintain them?
-Well we give them a very, very nice place to live that is really well designed for them.
+Well, we give them a very, very nice place to live that is really well designed for them.
 It's sort of like if someone comes up to you and says, "Well Dr. Biology, show me your best house where you would really love to live.
 Let's make a drawing of it."
 So you make a drawing of it and I go out and build it and say, "There you are.
 You can live there."

 Okay?
-Well let's say the honeybee colonies get sick, which they do.
+Well, let's say the honeybee colonies get sick, which they do.
 There are lots of diseases of all kinds that will make a honeybee sick just like diseases that make us sick viruses that give us colds.
 There are viruses that infect bees.
 When that happens, beekeepers go out and treat the honeybees with medicine to help them get over whatever illnesses are afflicting them.

 When the honeybees have to go through winter and when you think about it, in cold climates in the United States, up in the North, the winters can be very, very, very cold.
 In those situations, the bees huddle up in a ball, about the size of a basketball maybe a little smaller.
-They huddle over a lot of honey in their colony, and they sit their and shiver their muscles.
+They huddle over a lot of honey in their colony, and they sit there and shiver their muscles.
 When they shiver they generate heat, and that keeps the colony warm.

 So if you were to go out and stick your hand in the middle of a honeybee colony, and believe it or not you can do that they're very gentle animals if you know what you're doing, and you do that in the middle of the winter, you'd find it very warm, something about maybe 60 degrees inside that mass of honeybees that are shivering.

 They need food to do that.
-So when it's time for them to go in for the winter, we can move their colony's into a place that's sheltered from the environment.
+So when it's time for them to go in for the winter, we can move their colonies into a place that's sheltered from the environment.
 We can give them food if they need it, and help them get through the winter.
 So, I always think of it as in return they give us a little bit of honey.

 Dr. Biology: So, you have this business deal?